 Learning about the worst computer viruses can show you some of the signs of viruses and how they operate.
 Here are seven of the nastiest computer viruses in history.

-Mydoom is a computer virus that’s considered by many to be the worst virus in history thus far.
-In 2004, it cost around $38 billion worth of damage.
+Considered by many to be the most dangerous computer virus in history, the Mydoom virus cost around $38 billion worth of damage in 2004.
 If you think in terms of today’s economy, given inflation, that would amount to about $52 billion.

 It worked by scraping email addresses from infected machines.
 Then it sent copies of the virus to those addresses.
 The Mydoom virus is still around today and accounts for around 1% of all phishing emails.
 Devices without solid antivirus protection still get infected and send more than 1 billion copies of the virus each year.